Uthar/nix-cl/doc/quicklisp.md

 automatically picked up by the `lispPackagesFor` and `lispWithPackages` API functions.

+It also creates a 'packages.sqlite' file.
+It's used during the generation of the 'imported.nix' file and can be safely removed.
+It contains the full information of Quicklisp packages, so you can use it to query the dependency graphs using SQL, if you're interested.

 ## Tarball hashes

+The Nix dumper program will re-use hashes from "imported.nix" if it detects that it's being run for the first time.
+This saves a lot of bandwidth by not having to download each tarball again.

-This is going to take a while because it needs to fetch the source code of each system to compute its SHA256 hash.
-Quicklisp provides a SHA1 hash, but Nix's `builtins.fetchTarball` requires a SHA256.
+But when upgrading the Quicklisp release URL, this can take a while because it needs to fetch the source code of each new system to compute its SHA256 hash.
+This is because Quicklisp only provides a SHA1 , and Nix's `builtins.fetchTarball` requires a SHA256.

-During the first run, the hashes are cached in `packages.sqlite`, and are reused in subsequent invocations.
+Later on, the hashes are cached in `packages.sqlite`, and are reused in subsequent invocations.
+Therefore you might want to keep the 'packages.sqlite' file around if you'd like to keep hashes of historical Quicklisp tarballs, for example for archival purposes.

 ## Choosing a Quicklisp release